 - Michigan consumers’ satisfaction with health care coverage

 Scroll through our published briefs below, or search by key words or topics using the search bar to the left.

 CHRT’s Cover Michigan Survey found that when people in Michigan choose a health insurance plan, cost and physician choice are the most important considerations.
 The majority said both factors were very important, with a slightly higher number of people reporting cost mattered more.
-Click the image to view the infographic.
+Click the image at right to view the infographic.